 How To Become a CouncillorExcept where a by-election is called to fill a Casual Vacancy on the Council, Members are elected once every four years.

-The last elections took place in May 2015 and the next are scheduled for May 2019.
+The latest elections took place on 2nd May 2019 - and the next scheduled elections will take place in May 2023.

-Councillors are unpaid and Skipton Town Council does not pay any allowances to its Councillors, however they undertake a vital role in the community, shaping local policies and helping to improve the Town for its residents.
+Councillors are unpaid and Skipton Town Council does not generally pay any allowances to its Councillors, however they undertake a vital role in the community, shaping local policies and helping to improve the Town for its residents.

 Being a Councillor will occupy some of your spare time - and there is a legal requirement to attend meetings.
 It is possible, though, to become a Councillor alongside a full-time job.